JaeYeonLee0621/Hands-On-Network-Programming-with-C/13. Socket Programming Tips and Pitfalls/README.md

 ### [3 basic way a TCP connection can fail]

 **1. A network outage**

-- TCP tries to retransmit data
+- `TCP tries to retransmit data`
-- If connectivity is re-established, TCP simply picks back up where it left off
+- If connectivity is `re-established, TCP simply picks back up where it left off`
 - The connection eventually time out, This timeout can be on the order of 10 minutes

 **2. The peer application crashes**

-- The peer's OS sends a FIN mssage
+- The peer's OS sends a FIN message
-- If your applicatio continues to send data after having received the FIN message, <u>the peer's system will send a RST message to indicate the error</u>
+- If your application continues to send data after having received the FIN message, <u>the peer's system will send a **RST message** to indicate the error</u>

 **3. The peer's system crashes**

 - Peer's whole system has crashed
 - It won't be able to send a FIN message
 - This case looks the same as a network outage, TCP connection would eventually timeout
-- The rebooted system will not recognize the TCP connection and will send an RST message in response to indicate an error condition
+- The rebooted system **will not recognize the TCP connection and will send an RST message in response to indicate an error condition**

 <br/>

-- What happens when `send()` is called on a socket that has already received an RST message from its peer
+- What happens when `send()` is called on a socket that has already received an **RST message from its peer**
 - the default is to occur a `SIGPIPE` signal to your program
 - If you don't handle this signal, the OS will terminate your program